rhine3/audiomoth-guide/guide.md

 * With older versions of the firmware (<1.4.2), you must make sure that your file sizes are less than the WAV file size limit of 4.3GB (4000MB).
 Current versions of the firmware handle file sizes that are approaching this limit by closing the current file and restarting a new one.

-### Saving a recording schedule
+### Keeping track of recording schedules

-You may save the completed schedule as a file for later reference, reuse, copying, and sharing.
+Firmware versions 1.4.0 and later have the ability to write the schedule description to the AudioMoth's microSD card to allow easier recordkeeping.

-* Clicking the saved file itself may not correctly open the program.
+Additionally, you may save the completed schedule as a file for later reference, reuse, copying, and sharing.
+Clicking a saved configuration file itself may not correctly open the program.
 Instead, open the saved program through the configuration app itself.
 Select the menu option AudioMoth > Open Configuration.

-#### Example programs
+### Example programs

 Below are some example programs created with an older version of the configuration app.